opentelekomcloud-docs/cloud-create/umn/source/index.rst

 4.3.
 Is Cloud Create opensource
 -------------------------------

 Cloud Create is based on two opensource projects Application Lifecycle Enablement for Cloud (Alien4cloud) and Ystia Orchestrator (Yorc).
-At Open Telekom Cloud, we further integrate it with OpenStack and Google Cloud, provide an easy-to-use UI, added features (e.g., secrets management, deployment update, OpenShift template, etc.), and enforce the strictest Privacy and Security Assessment (PSA) process of Deutsche Telekom.
+At Open Telekom Cloud, we further integrate it with OpenStack and Google Cloud, provide an easy-to-use UI, added features (e.g., secrets management, deployment update, the :ref:`openshift`, etc.), and enforce the strictest Privacy and Security Assessment (PSA) process of Deutsche Telekom.

 All premade templates and service components are opensource and available on `our Github <https://github.com/opentelekomcloud-blueprints/tosca-service-catalogs>`_.
 You can create pull requests to add more components and fix bugs.